forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Fisher-Yates algorithm.
 Randomly choose a number from [i, length) and put it at the front of the array as the chosen numbers.

+**386. Lexicographical Numbers**: Given an integer n, return 1 - n in lexicographical order.

+Write down an example and observe its pattern.

+**390. Elimination Game**: There is a list of sorted integers from 1 to n.
+Starting from left to right, remove the first number and every other number afterward until you reach the end of the list.
+Then from right to left.
+Return the last number that remains.

+The sequence of every step is a  arithmetic progression, so it can be represented by its first number and difference.

+**392. Is Subsequence**: Given a string `s` and a string `t`, check if `s` is subsequence of `t`.

+Follow up: If `t` is fixed, we can pre-process `t` to character-to-indexes mappings.

 **394. Decode String**: Examples: s = "3[a]2[bc]", return "aaabcbc". s = "3[a2[c]]", return "accaccacc".

 stack.